volcengine/verl/docs/advance/reward_loop.rst

 Hybrid Reward Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~

-For more complex application settings, such as combining rule-based rewards with GenRM, or mixing rule-based rewards with DisRM, users can also achieve this by specifying the ``reward_model.model.path`` together with the ``custom_reward_function``.
+For more complex application settings, such as combining rule-based rewards with GenRM, or mixing rule-based rewards with DisRM, users can also achieve this by specifying the ``--reward_model.model.path`` together with the ``--custom_reward_function``.
 The implementation of the customized reward function follows the same pattern as illustrated above.

 A runnable and reproducible example that demonstrates how to use a rule-based reward function together with a GenRM is provided in the ``recipe/fapo`` directory for reference.
 Welcome to use and cite.